Together-100Devs/Together/Readme.md

 - Start time, no end time

 Questions
-- What type of framekwork?
+- What type of framework?

 Next level